 OUR HULA LINEAGE

-KHOI is grateful for the guidance and mentorship of our loea hula Frank Kawaikapuokalani Hewett and daughter, kumu hula Oheloulaokalani "Ula" Hewett.
+KHOI is grateful for the guidance and mentorship of our loea hula (hula expert) Frank Kawaikapuokalani Hewett and daughter, kumu hula Oheloulaokalani "Ula" Hewett.

 Known affectionately as Lehua, Kawaikapuokalaniʻs knowledge was gained from various sources; Aunty ʻIolani Luahine and Aunty Lani Kalama, Aunty Edith Kanakaʻole whom taught him language and poetry, and Aunty Emma DeFries whom taught Lehua hula and healing traditions.
 It was with Aunty Emma that he formally graduated to kumu hula through ʻūniki ceremony.
 In addition to being a hula master, Lehua is also a renowned haku mele (song composer) and kahuna (healer).